 Potentially Greater Cash Flow

-The most common reasons that investors select DSTs are Potentially Greater Cash Flow than they are receiving currently.
-Most DSTs have a projected cash flow based on the anticipated rental income less expenses.
+The most common reason that investors select DSTs is for a potentially greater cash flow than they are currently receiving.
+Most DSTs have between a 4.00% – 5.50% projected cash flow based on the anticipated rental income less expenses.
+For example, if you invest $1,000,000 of equity into a DST with a 4.5% projected cash flow, this would provide a projected net annual income of $45,000.
 This could be a higher net cash flow than you are currently receiving on your rental property.
 As with all real estate, the income cannot be guaranteed because the rental income and expenses can increase or decrease unexpectedly.

 Virtually all the loans within the DSTs that are approved by DAI Securities, LLC are non-recourse which means the investor does not personally guarantee them.